SayakaT-tky/Getting_and_Cleaning_Data_CourseProject_drafting/Codebook.md

 The original data set is consists of training and test data.
 These data sets were cleaned as a tidy data set with the average of each variable for each activity and each subject.
 Transformation details are described in the next section ("Transformations").

 ## Transformations
-The transformations made with the source data set through this course project are as follows:
+The transformations made with the source data set through the project script(`run_analysis.R`) are as follows:
 * Combining the original data set

 Step1: Merges the training and the test sets to create one data set.